infusion/udf_infusion/README.md

 make test
 ```

-After completion, the temporary database can dropped with `test_clean`:
+After completion, the temporary database can be dropped with `test_clean`:

 ```
 make test_clean